zdravkov/kendo-docs/api/wrappers/jsp/window.md

         <kendo:window-refresh>
             <script>
                 function(e) {
-                    // Code to handle the Refresh event.
+                    // Code to handle the refresh event.
                 }
             </script>
         </kendo:window-refresh>
     </kendo:window>

 ### <kendo:window-resize>

 Triggered when a Window has been resized by a user.